UK Packaging Waste Signage Requirements by 2027 Revoked

 4. Specific Guidance for Multi-Part Packaging

 The time to act is now.
+Brands are encouraged to make these changes anyway.
 Ensuring that packaging designs align with the guidelines requires collaboration between packaging suppliers, designers, and legal teams.
 Ensuring actual packaging properties compliance and changing if needed, adhering to signage specifications, and verifying recyclability status is a time-consuming process.

 Preparation is essential to navigate these upcoming changes with confidence.
 Here’s how you can take proactive steps today: